Does life insurance pay if you die from cancer?

 Remember to shop around for life cover before you buy.
 Competition among insurers means that you may be able to find a lower price when you compare cover.

 Use our comparison tool to get a quick quote for life cover.
-It only takes a few minutes to get a quote, and our expert advisers can help answer any questions you might have.
+It only takes a few minutes to get a quote, and our in-house Life Insurance Specialists can help answer any questions you might have.